opendocsg/slw-judgments-backfill/2015_SGHC_68/report.md

 1       Two children, whose father (“the Father”) is deceased, are at the centre of this contest between their mother (“the Mother”), on the one hand, and their grandmother (“the Grandmother”) and testamentary guardians (“the Testamentary Guardians”), on the other.

 2       The present application is for leave to appeal to the Court of Appeal against my decision on an appeal arising out of custody, care, control and access orders made by a District Judge (“the Judge”) in originating summonses brought under the Guardianship of Infants Act (Cap 122, 1985 Rev Ed) (“GIA”).
-The Judge issued his grounds in _JBE v JBF, JBG, JBH, JBI and JBJ_ [2014] SGDC 423 (“the GD”).
+The Judge issued his grounds in _JBE v JBF, JBG, JBH, JBI and JBJ_ <span class="citation">[2014] SGDC 423</span> (“the GD”).

 **Background**